 Smartie-Pants was onto something.
 The group and I were encouraged about what he was helping us to do, and I could feel that excitement as I entered the building the next day.

 I started my day by reading about the next step in our business building process.
 According to Good to Great, it is vitally important to have the right people in the right spot in your company.
 Having a person doing a job that he or she isn’t ideally suited for enables the organization to be good, but not great.
-The author talks about each company is like a bus that is driving to a destination.
-It goes onto explain that we must first begin with “who” rather than “what” when it states:
+The author talks about how each company is like a bus driving to a destination.
+It goes on to explain that we must first begin with “who” rather than “what” when it states: